18F/ux-guide/_pages/research/plan.md

 - Ethics considerations
 - Outputs and outcomes

-18F maintains [a research plan template on GitHub](https://github.com/18F/ux-guide/blob/master/_pages/resources/research-plan.md) (GSA staff: here’s [a Google Docs version](https://docs.google.com/document/d/1M3GP1JWW9mlZAAONklogurd8qXZLLgBqcKfU5HiS9h0/edit#heading=h.qjlo8a1jasd5)).
+18F maintains [a research plan template on GitHub](https://github.com/18F/ux-guide/blob/master/_pages/resources/research-plan.md) ([Google Docs version](https://docs.google.com/document/d/1M3GP1JWW9mlZAAONklogurd8qXZLLgBqcKfU5HiS9h0/edit#heading=h.qjlo8a1jasd5)).
 Your research plans do not have to follow this template.
 What’s important is that you create a plan at all.
 Research planning helps you and your team:

 - Openly commit to learning more about the problem(s) at hand
 - Agree on which information is most useful for informing future decisions